MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-getfullpathnamew.md

 This parameter can be a short (the 8.3 form) or long file name.
 This string can also be a share or volume
        name.

-In the ANSI version of this function, the name is limited to <b>MAX_PATH</b> characters.
-       To extend this limit to 32,767 wide characters, call the Unicode version of the function (<b>GetFullPathNameW</b>).

 ### -param nBufferLength [in]